Vote Safer San Diego

 YES.
 Polling places will be open on Election Day, Tuesday, April 6 from 7 a.m. to 8 p.m.
 There will be fewer locations than in prior elections, so your polling place has most likely changed.

 If you need to vote in person, we urge you to take advantage of early voting at the Registrar’s office beginning March 8, Monday through Friday from 8 a.m. to 5 p.m.

 Make sure you go to your assigned polling place.
 You can find your assigned polling place inside your mail ballot packet or you can look it up online.

 Be prepared.
 Mark your selections on your Sample Ballot and Voter Information Pamphlet in advance so you can quickly fill in the official ballot in the voting booth.

 Bring your face mask and plan to maintain social distance.
 The Registrar of Voters is adhering to the County’s public health orders and will make reasonable accommodations when needed to ensure the health and safety of all election workers, voters and observers to our office and polling places.

-Learn more about the 2020 Presidential General Election.
+Learn more about the 2021 Special Primary, 79th State Assembly Election.